Blocking Events

 The constraints are enforced based on the authentication flow type:

-• Signup / Promote: Enforces thesetup of corresponding authenticator according to value of amr.
+* Signup / Promote: Enforces the setup of corresponding authenticator according to the value of `amr`.

-• Login / Re-authentication: Enforces the use of corresponding authenticator according to value of amr.
+* Login / Re-authentication: Enforces the use of corresponding authenticator according to the value of `amr`.

-Use the rate_limits property in a blocking event response to dynamically override rate limit weights.
-The weight parameter define the amount of value contribute to the specified rate limit in subsequent operations.
+Use the `rate_limits` property in a blocking event response to dynamically override rate limit weights.
+The `weight` parameter defines the amount of value contributed to the specified rate limit in subsequent operations.
 The default value is 1.
 A value of 0 means that subsequent operations will not be counted towards the rate limit.

-For example, this hook response means in the next operation, the "account enumeration" rate limit is double counted. i.e. The user shall hit the rate limit with half the numbers of attempts.
+For example, this hook response is saying that, in the next operation, the "account enumeration" rate limit will be double counted. i.e. The user shall hit the rate limit with half the number of attempts.

 {